If you’re a first home buyer, you may be eligible to withdraw voluntary super contributions you’ve made (plus earnings) to put towards a home deposit.

 How does it work?

 If you’re aged 18 or over and are an eligible first home buyer (which broadly means that you’ve never owned any Australian property before), you can withdraw voluntary super contributions which you've made since 1 July 2017 to put towards a home deposit.
-More on eligibility criteria below.
+There’s more on eligibility criteria below.

 Under the FHSSS, first home buyers, who have made voluntary super contributions of up to $15,000 per financial year into their super, can withdraw these amounts (plus associated earnings/less tax) from their super fund to help with a deposit on their first home.

-If you’re eligible, the maximum amount of contributions that can be withdrawn under the scheme is broadly $30,000 for individuals, or $60,000 for couples.
+If you’re eligible, the maximum amount of contributions that can be withdrawn under the scheme is broadly $50,000 for individuals.